In this article I’m going to give a number of very solid options for wide 26 inch mountain bike tires.

-The downhill in the name (DH stand for downhill) is a bit misleading, because the horizontal tread pattern of the DHR not only aids breaking but also gives more traction when going uphill.
-Both the DHF and DHR II have the same side knobs to maximise grip while cornering.
+The “DH” in DHF and DHR stands for “downhill”.
+The “F” and “R” for “front” and “rear” respectively.
+The “downhill” in the name is a bit misleading, because the horizontal tread pattern of the DHR not only aids braking but also gives more traction when going uphill.
+Both tires have the same side knobs to maximize grip while cornering.

-Maxxis intended the DHF and DHR II to be used together as their go-to allround solution for trail riding.
-And these tires are in so many lists that its probably the best allround no-worries solution money can buy.
+Maxxis intended these two tires to be used together as their go-to allround solution for trail riding.
+And these tires are in some many lists that it’s probably the best allround no-worries solution money can buy.

-Together witth the Minion DHF, the Maxxis Minion DHR II is a fantastic and confidence inspring tire that will take your downhill rides to the next level.
+Together with the Minion DHF, the Maxxis Minion DHR II is a fantastic and confidence inspiring tire that will take your downhill rides to the next level.